-The town of Hull's Airport Committee has been tasked with pursuing solutions for the mitigation of Logan Airport noise and air pollution over the Hull peninsula.
-With strong public support and the advocacy of Dave Carlon, Hull's representative to the Massport Community Advisory Committee, the Airport Committee continues to work toward a quieter future for our community.
+The town of Hull's Airport Committee is tasked with pursuing solutions for the mitigation of Logan Airport noise and air pollution over the Hull peninsula.

 OVERVIEW:

 With the advent of NextGen (the Federal Aviation Administration's Next Generation Air Transportation System), the town of Hull has seen an increase in the number of Logan Airport arrivals and departures that negatively impact the quality of life of many residents.
 Hull lies beneath three heavily concentrated RNAVs (flight paths) that result in neighborhoods being overflown more than 90,000 times a year; more than any community not directly abutting Logan Airport.
 In addition, Hull has become Massport's primary destination for 11:00 p.m. to 6:00 a.m. overnight flights (including head-to-head operations), a situation that has prompted numerous citizens to complain about interrupted sleep, a proven health concern.